 Leo Birth Flower

-The ruling planet of the Leo Zodiac is the sun.
+The ruling planet of the Leo Zodiac is the sun and the Peony flower is one of it birth flower.
 Alchemy and astrology combined together classifies the peony flower under the dominion of the sun.

 Since the peony originates from China, we might be inclined to find the link of the peony and the sun in Chinese folklore or mythology.